karynaur/karynaur.github.io/content/post/mnist-from-numpy/index.md

 out = softmax(x_l2)
 ```

 In the first line x is matrix multiplied with the first layer and is normalized by passing through the sigmoid function.

+{{< figure src="network_sigmoid.png" title="Network architecture.
+For the sake of simplicity, only one connection from each unit has been shown." width=550 class=figure >}}

 The sigmoid product is later matrix multiplied with the second layer and is passed through the softmax function to get the output vector of size 10, similar to our target vector.

+{{< figure src="network_softmax.png" title="Network architecture.
+For the sake of simplicity, only one connection from each unit has been shown." width=550 class=figure >}}

 Now it's time to backpropagate and update our weights.
 Our aim here is to find matrices similar in shape to that of l1 and l2, that can be subtracted from l1 and l2 to get closer to the ideal answer by minimising error.